Lately, I change my main user’s username and homedir location. As a result, some application like evolution were kindda broken.

 Mind that this can break your session even more.
 Back up the files you are applying the changes to!

-With evolution, I had to issues left:\
+With evolution, I had two issues left:

 - The signatures were not picked up anymore